-Nearly thirty unsung heroes and their families attended the Chair’s Community Awards at South Gloucestershire and Stroud College’s WISE Campus last week (Thursday 16 March).
+Nearly thirty unsung heroes and their families attended the Chair’s Community Awards at South Gloucestershire and Stroud College’s WISE Campus on Thursday 16 March.

 The annual awards recognise and celebrate the valuable contribution local unpaid volunteers make to life in South Gloucestershire.
 These people give up their time freely to help others and bring our communities together, and were rewarded for their efforts at the special ceremony.